surajsudhakar99/BPNN_Self/README.md

 3) input.dat
 4) coords.png

 The input.dat contains the coordinates of the atoms in 3D space and the coords.png is the visual representaion of those positions.
 The utils.py contains the different classes and functions required for the BPNN.
-Finally, bpnn_practice.py, the main prorgram, trains the system and showcases the difference between ordinary feed-forward neural networks and BPNN when it comes to capture symmetry environments.
+Finally, bpnn_practice.py, the main prorgram, trains the system and showcases the difference between ordinary feed-forward neural networks and BPNN when it comes to capturing similar environments.